 Any contributions you make that aren’t deducted from your paycheck aren’t pre-tax, but they are tax-deductible.
 Using form 1099-SA, you will have to declare those HSA contributions at tax time to get credit for them.
-Your HSA administrator should provide you with a statement at the end of the year to use for your tax returns.
+Your HSA administrator should provide you, usually via mail, with a statement at the end of the year to use for your tax returns.
 When you file your taxes, eligible contributions will be deducted from your taxable income.

-Although you can use your HSA for products and services, such as over-the-counter medical supplies and massages, for example, you may need to get a Letter Of Medical Necessity (LOMN) from a doctor to prove it’s an eligible expense.
-The list of HSA-eligible expenses is long (see the IRS guide below), so check your HSA plan benefits and determine which expenses may need verification from a doctor.
-Make sure to save all your receipts, as well.
+Although you can use your HSA for products and services, such as over-the-counter medical supplies and massages, you may need to get a Letter Of Medical Necessity from a doctor to prove it’s an eligible expense.
+The list of HSA-eligible expenses is long (see the IRS guide below), so check your HSA benefits and determine which expenses may need verification from a doctor.
+Make sure to save all your receipts as well.

 Once you turn 65, you can still make tax-free withdrawals for eligible medical expenses or you can make penalty-free withdrawals from your HSA for any reason.
 You still have to pay taxes on the funds, but you can use them to supplement your income, take a trip or buy a hot tub.
 Note: The ability to use the funds for non-medical expenses at age 65 is why many people use HSAs as a de facto supplemental retirement account.

-If you do withdraw your funds for a non-qualifying expense before you turn 65, you will have to pay taxes on the withdrawals and a penalty that is currently set at 10%.
+If you do withdraw your funds for a non-qualifying expense before you turn 65, you will have to pay taxes on the withdrawals and 20% penalty.

 Learn five ways to save more for retirement in five minutes or less.

-- The agency also has a comprehensive list of qualified medical expenses, but, again, check with your HSA provider so you know exactly what’s covered and what documentation it might need regarding the withdrawal or purchase.
+The agency also has a comprehensive list of qualified medical expenses, but, again, check with your HSA administrator so you know exactly what’s covered and what documentation it might need regarding the withdrawal or purchase.